tsbischof/mattermost-backup/README.md

 This produces:

-* `your-mattermost-url-YYYY-mm-dd.json`: the contents of your teams and posts
+* `your-mattermost-url-yyyy-mm-dd.json`: the contents of your teams, channels, and posts
 * `your-mattermost-url_files/`: all files attached to posts

+#### Ignore direct and group messages
+If you are mainly interested in archiving team channels, use the following:
+`mattermost-backup --url your-mattermost-url --ignore-direct-messages`

 ## Configuration
 User credentials should be stored in JSON format matching the one shown in `secrets.json.template`.